 Hemangiomas – Management – Steroids (oral and injection)

 The mechanism of steroids is unknown.
 Steroids appear to affect the growth of hemangiomas and in some cases, can shrink the hemangioma.
 These drugs can be given systemically (by mouth) or they can be injected into the substance of the hemangioma (intralesional administration).
 In general, systemic steroids are more useful for the treatment of segmental hemangiomas and intralesional steroids are more useful for focal hemangiomas.
 The major advantage of intralesional injections is the reduction in systemic side effects.
+Prior to propranolol, steroids were given as first-line therapy.

 Steroids have many side effects and for this reason, we prefer to limit the child’s exposure to this potentially harmful drug.
 A child on steroids should be carefully monitored and although there are exceptions, we prefer to limit the child’s exposure to three months of continuous steroid use.